Comparison

 Key Differences

 Minneapolis and Chicago represent dramatically different approaches to housing density and ADU policy.
 Minneapolis made national headlines by becoming the first major US city to eliminate single-family-only zoning through the Minneapolis 2040 Comprehensive Plan (effective 2020).
 In Minneapolis, any residential lot can have up to 3 units by-right — triplexes are allowed everywhere.
 ADUs are a natural byproduct: the combination of a primary house, an ADU, and potentially a third unit creates real density without requiring any special approvals.
-Minneapolis requires no owner-occupancy for ADUs.
-Property investors and landlords can build ADUs and rent them without living on the property.
-Chicago's ADU Ordinance, while citywide as of 2022, requires the property owner to reside in either the principal unit or the ADU and submit an annual owner-occupancy affidavit to Chicago DPD.
-This single requirement eliminates pure investment ADU development in Chicago.
+Owner-occupancy rules differ but are conditional in both cities, not a clean yes/no contrast.
+In Minneapolis, owner-occupancy is generally not required for detached or attached ADUs, but internal ADUs (where the ADU is not a separate dwelling unit under the Minnesota State Building Code) require the owner to occupy a unit on the lot — which is why Minneapolis's owner-occupancy status is treated as ambiguous.
+In Chicago, the ADU ordinance requires the principal building to be owner-occupied at the time of permit application only in the West, South, and Southeast ADU-Allowed zones and only for lots with three or fewer units — it is not a blanket citywide requirement, and this side is not independently verified here.
+Confirm current rules with each city's official code.
 Chicago's ADU Ordinance is focused on the city's signature coach house typology — alley-accessed detached ADUs built over or alongside garages — and basement apartment conversions.
 Minneapolis has a more generalized ADU framework without the alley-coach-house specificity.
 Permit timelines are a significant difference: Minneapolis processes ADU permits in 4-8 weeks; Chicago typically takes 3-6 months for ADU plan review through Chicago DPD, one of the slower permitting processes among major US cities.

 Cost Comparison

 Minneapolis ADU permit fees are modest: $1,000–$5,000 total with no significant impact fees.
 Chicago permit fees are $1,500–$6,500, also without major impact fees.
 The bigger cost difference is time: Chicago's 3-6 month permitting process means carrying costs (if financing) and delayed rental income that Minneapolis avoids.
-Construction costs are similar in both cities — Midwest labor markets are competitive.
-A new detached ADU in Minneapolis or Chicago typically runs $120,000–$280,000.
-Chicago's coach house typology (over a garage) adds complexity and cost compared to a standalone Minneapolis ADU.
+ADU construction costs vary by design and contractor.
+Chicago's coach house typology (over a garage) adds complexity compared to a standalone Minneapolis ADU.
+For current official fee schedules see Minneapolis Community Planning and Economic Development (minneapolismn.gov/cped) and Chicago Department of Planning and Development (chicago.gov/dpd).

 Our Verdict

 Minneapolis is the more ADU-friendly city by a significant margin.
 Minneapolis 2040 eliminated single-family-only zoning — the most ambitious housing reform in recent US history — creating a framework where ADUs are simply one tool among many for adding housing.
-No owner-occupancy requirement, lower permit fees, faster processing (4-8 weeks vs 3-6 months), and a generalized ADU framework all favor Minneapolis.
-Chicago's ADU Ordinance is a meaningful achievement for a historically restrictive city, but owner-occupancy requirements and slow permitting limit its impact on housing supply and investment.
+Lower permit fees, faster processing (4-8 weeks vs 3-6 months), and a generalized ADU framework all favor Minneapolis.
+Owner-occupancy rules are conditional in both cities rather than a clean contrast — confirm the current requirement for a specific address with each city's official code.
+Chicago's ADU Ordinance is a meaningful achievement for a historically restrictive city, but slow permitting limits its impact on housing supply.

 Explore Each City